Hinds (band)

-Hinds is a Spanish indie rock band from Madrid, formed in 2011 by Carlotta Cosials (vocals, guitar) and Ana García Perrote (vocals, guitar).
+Hinds is a Spanish indie rock band from Madrid, formed in 2011 by Carlotta Cosials (vocals, guitar) and Ana Perrote (vocals, guitar).
 The original name of the band was Deers, but they changed it at the end of 2014 after a threat of legal action from the similarly named band The Dears.
-The group chose "Hinds", an English word of Germanic origin that means "does" or "female deers", as the new name of the band and officially implemented the name change on 7 January 2015.In 2014, Ade Martin (bass, backing vocals) and drummer Amber Grimbergen (drums) were added to the band and remained with the band until their departure in 2023.
+The group chose "Hinds", an English word of Germanic origin that means "does" or "female deers", as the new name of the band and officially implemented the name change on 7 January 2015.
+In 2014, Ade Martin (bass, backing vocals) and drummer Amber Grimbergen (drums) were added to the band and remained with the band until their departure in 2023.

 They have released four albums, one compilation LP, and numerous singles.
 Their first studio album, Leave Me Alone, was released on 8 January 2016, and their second studio album, I Don't Run, was released on 6 April 2018.
 The band's third studio album, The Prettiest Curse, was released on 5 June 2020.
 Their fourth studio album, Viva Hinds, their first album without Martin and Grimbergen, was released on 6 September 2024.

 History

 Duo

-Hinds started in 2011 as a duo called Deers, consisting of Carlotta Cosials and Ana García Perrote.
+Hinds started in 2011 as a duo called Deers, consisting of Carlotta Cosials and Ana Perrote.
 After a break of a year and a half, the duo reformed in 2013.
 In March 2014, still as a duo, they recorded the tracks "Bamboo" and "Trippy Gum" and released both songs in Bandcamp as "Demo".
 The single was praised by music magazines including NME and by Paul Lester of The Guardian, who chose Deers as "new band of the week" in September 2014, and by major musicians, such as Patrick Carney, The Pastels, and Bobby Gillespie.